IzzyKC/UoA-2023-S2-COMPSCI719-FinalProject-Personal-Blog-System/README.md

     -adding and removing favourite articles
     -recently added articles load on the home page
     -a user's video autoplaying when page is loaded was partially completed.
-We were unable to get it playing automatically when the page loaded, it still required a click.
+    - liking/replying to comments

  d.
 Instructions on what the database file (*.db file) should be named

+project-database.db

  e.
 Does the marker need to do anything prior to running your webapp, other than npm install?

+No

  f.
 Does the marker need to do anything special to run your webapp, other than running npm start?

+ Once npm start has run, the database needs to be created in DB browser.
+Once this is running, the webapp can be rendered in the browser on localhost:3000

  g.
 At least one username / password combination for an existing user in your system with some already-published articles

+username: Hannah_Montana
+password: qwer

  h.
 Any other instructions / comments you wish to make to your markers